Mateusz-Kirmuc/frontend-nanodegree-neighbourhood-map/README.md

 see markers animation and info window with short description of given place.

 In navigation bar you can see single icon.
-If you click this icon side bar will shows up.
+If you click this icon side bar will show up.
 Inside side bar you can select place by clicking in given list item or you can filter set of places using filter form.

 ## Credit